brucellino/ansible-role-molecule-test-agent/README.md

 ## Requirements

 **This role has to be bootstrapped**, since it is used to test itself.
 This can be done by running the role against the control machine.
+In order to lint scenarios using the `inspec` verifier, we need `rubocop` on the control node.

 ## Role Variables